thestacks-io/static-web-ui/README.md

 Take a look at the buildspec.yml file.  https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#build-spec-ref-syntax

-### How do I deploy a `dev` environment?
-A `dev` environment is a clone of this entire pipeline and stack but hooked up to your `develop` Github branch.

-This way you can code against the `develop` branch and view your changes online.
-Then merge with `master` when you're ready to release to production.

 ### How do I enable SSL (https)?
 Update the pipeline CloudFormation stack and set the `Protocal` input parameter to `HTTPS`.